 When people search for specific products or services nearby, chances are many of them will encounter what we call the “local 3 pack” in universal search: an actual map with the top three local search results where they might be able to find, buy, or get whatever product or service they are looking for.
 These are frequently late stage keywords, so the searcher is ripe for conversion.

 And many of these searches happen on mobile.
 Smartphones have changed the buyer’s journey to make it easy for customers to use Google universal search to find a physical location that has what they’re looking for.
 Again, technology can help you find keywords where local 3 packs appear.
-Conductor’s Result Type Trend Analysis Report in the FlexHub is a great example of a tool that can help you parse out what kind of results certain terms are getting and what kind of device searchers are using to access them.
+Conductor’s Result Type Trend Analysis Report is a great example of a tool that can help you parse out what kind of results certain terms are getting and what kind of device searchers are using to access them.

 Since we know that searchers prefer to purchase from a physical store if they can, getting content about your physical location and offerings in front of a customer should be a key part of your SEO strategy.